 If plain old skiing or downhill mountain biking doesn’t sound extreme enough for you, then upgrade to heli-skiing or heli-biking!
 Although a lot more expensive, this once in a lifetime activity is a combination of backcountry adventure sports and a scenic helicopter flight.
 The helicopter will take you high over the Southern Alps before dropping you off at a couple of different places where you will ski or snowboard in the winter, and downhill mountain bike in the summer – it sounds incredible!

 In all honesty, I haven’t done either simply because you must be at an intermediate to advanced skill level (neither of which I am.)
 But I have ridden in a helicopter before, and that experience alone is well worth the extra cash!
 Expect to pay upwards of $800 NZD for a heli-ski or heli-bike experience.
 If you’re savvy though, sometimes you can find special deals on the website Book Me, where discounts are available from time to time.

 Of course, this blog of things to do in Queenstown couldn’t be complete without ziplining!
 Less scary than bungy jumping, ziplining offers panoramic views from high in the air as you speed through the treetops.
 It’s fun and the views are stunning!

-Please Note: My recommended ziplining tour starts at Bob’s Peak, so you’re either going to have to hike the Tiki Trail to get there (next on this blog) or take the Skyline gondola.
+Please Note: All ziplining tours mentioned above starts at Bob’s Peak, so you’re either going to have to hike the Tiki Trail to get there (next on this blog) or take the Skyline gondola.
 If you choose the gondola, this price is additional ($44 NZD) and you need to coordinate your zipline tour start time with the gondola operating times.